VoltRipper

 What you're getting: near-flagship power for entry money

 This is the headline, and it's real.
-The Mantis X Pro runs a 72V system with ~15 kW peak and a stout 389 Nm at the wheel, good for 65+ mph — a big step above the base Mantis X. It backs that with app-tunable Eco/Sport/Race modes, DOT hydraulic disc brakes, IP66/IP55 water sealing, a swappable 2,520 Wh (72V/35Ah) battery, and — notably for a value bike — a real 1-year / 1,000-mile power-system warranty.
+The Mantis X Pro runs a 72V system with ~15 kW peak and a stout 389 Nm at the wheel, good for 65+ mph — a big step above the base Mantis X (see the full base-vs-Pro comparison).
+It backs that with app-tunable Eco/Sport/Race modes, DOT hydraulic disc brakes, IP66/IP55 water sealing, a swappable 2,520 Wh (72V/35Ah) battery, and — notably for a value bike — a real 1-year / 1,000-mile power-system warranty.
 Feature-for-feature and watt-for-dollar, it undercuts the establishment hard.

 Range: honest and swappable